 The Sixth Circuit’s reasoning in Lambert v.
 Hartman, 517 F.3d 433, 440 (6th Cir.
 2008) specifically held that “[d]isseminating arrest information through social media is not significantly different from posting flyers in stores or making the information available electronically on a website.”
 In essence, the court said that just because the public has gradually moved away from paper to the internet does not mean that the law regarding the privacy of criminal records has changed.

 The court in Martin acknowledged the fact that the defendant had a stigma attached to him from the posts, but also acknowledged that there are no privacy rights when it comes to criminal charges.
 Also, the ultimate decision of whether or not someone is guilty does not stem from media postings, but that the decision of guilt is still made by a judge or jury, so the defendant’s due process rights had not been denied.

 Social media is the world’s newspaper now and law enforcement agencies are using it to distribute their messages.
 But there are no greater protections for defendants inherent in it, and because it costs nothing, more information will be dispersed rather than less.

 What will be the tipping point in what information can be provided?

-The full case digest is available in eDiscovery Assistant in the Case Law section.
-Just type the first name into the search box or you can filter to it by jurisdictions or tags.
+If you’re a current user of eDiscovery Assistant, the full case digest is available in the Case Law section.
+Once you login, type the first name into the search or you can filter to it by jurisdictions or tags.